entomb/OBJ-MySQL/README.md

 ###Using the OBJ_mysql_result Class

-After executing a `SELECT` query you receive a `OBJ_mysql_result` object that will help you manipulate the resultant data. there are diferent ways of accesing this data, check the examples bellow:
+After executing a `SELECT` query you receive a `OBJ_mysql_result` object that will help you manipulate the resultant data.
+There are different ways of accessing this data, check the examples bellow:

 ####Fetching all data
 ```php